 Peter is active in community preservation and conservation of the Island's built environment.
-He is a board of member of the newly opened MV Musuem.
+He is a board of member of MV Museum.

 He's got a long list of architectural favs: Gaudi, Goff and Gehry for uniqueness; Bulfinch and McIntire for details; Wright, Kahn, and Pei for geometry.